evgenyneu/axum-hello-world/README.md

-# Axum Hello World
+# Axum Hello World benchmark

-This is a simple hello world web application using Axum.
+This is a simple Axum (Rust) web app that returns "Hello, World!" response, made for benchmarking performance and resource usage and comparing it with [Next.js (JavaScript)](https://github.com/evgenyneu/nextjs-hello-world) benchmark.

 ## Setup